What to Know About Hiring a Senior Home Care Provider or Caregiver

 You may decide to hire an agency, or you may opt to hire a caregiver directly.
 Not sure which choice is right for you?
 Don’t worry; we’ll cover that in an upcoming blog post, so stay tuned!

-You will need to look for some different qualities depending on whether you opt for a home care provider or caregiver.
+It would be best to look for different qualities depending on whether you opt for a home care provider or caregiver.
 We’ve created a list for each circumstance.

-There are many home health care agencies to choose from, but not all agencies are the same.
+Many home healthcare agencies exist, but not all are the same.
 They’re also not all suitable for your loved one.
 Look for the following qualities when evaluating a home care provider.

 1. Systematic and trustworthy employee screening process

 The agency should have a process for screening its employees.
-It should perform background checks and should require that all of its caregivers hold certifications.
+It should perform background checks and require all its caregivers to hold certifications.

 2. Adequate liability insurance